 If you want to learn more about the science of motivation, you can dig into the differences between intrinsic and extrinsic motivators, but sometimes, all it takes is one powerful quote or piece of information to help resuscitate your employees’ enthusiasm.

-Here at EmailAnalytics, our mission is to maximize employee productivity; whether through introducing accountability using our email monitoring tool, or through inspirational quotes for employee motivation.
+Here at EmailAnalytics, our mission is to maximize employee productivity; whether through introducing accountability using our email monitoring tool, or through inspirational quotes to motivate workers or employees.

 Below are some of our favorite motivational quotes for employees from managers, entrepreneurs, philosophers, inventors, athletes, and more: